raven-black-dream/digital-garden/posts/Characters/Cainites/Andrea Vasari.md

 ## Back Story
 ### Arc 1 Summary
 #### [[< 01-01-1466]]
-As a human, Andrea was a close assistant to Francesco Sforza, a banker with close family ties to the rules of Milan, in Milan.
+As a human, Andrea was a close assistant to Francesco Sforza, a banker with close family ties to the rulers of Milan, in Milan.

 #### [[01-14-1466]]
 Andrea was serving as a personal guard when Francesco's cousin called in a favour for help in a battle near Florence.
 Carlo's mercenary group captured Francesco for ransom, nearly killed Andrea and left him to die, and killed the rest of Francesco's group.